konflic/api_example/README.md

 This is an API example for testing and demo purposes.

+## Description

+App allows to store data for users and assign them with grades.

 ## Setup

-Before starting the application environment variables should be set to define admin user
+Prior to starting the application environment variables should be set to define admin user of the application.

 ```
-export LOGIN=admin
+export LOGIN={admin password}
-export PASSWORD=admin
+export PASSWORD={admin password}
 ```
 You can setup with venv